-- Model (MSRAM) in supporting the assessment.
-Additional information regarding risk-based decision making is available in Reference (i). - (2) The second stage of the preparedness process includes the planning and coordination needed among stakeholders to implement risk reduction strategies identified through the AMS Assessment. - (3) Subsequent stages in the preparedness cycle include exercise, evaluation, After Action Reports (AARs), identification of lessons learned, and AMSP adjustment.
-Enclosure (4) provides guidance on the AMS Training and Exercise Program (AMSTEP).
+- (2) The second stage of the preparedness process includes the planning and coordination needed among stakeholders to implement risk reduction strategies identified through the AMS Assessment. - (3) Subsequent stages in the preparedness cycle include exercise, evaluation, After Action Reports, identification of lessons learned, and AMSP adjustments.
+Enclosure (4) provides guidance on the AMS Training and Exercise Program.
 Recommendations on port security training are also included in Enclosure (4).
 However, training should be conducted throughout the stages of the preparedness process. - e.
 AMSPs may contain Sensitive Security Information (SSI).
-Persons requiring access to a plan that contains SSI must submit a Department of Homeland Security Non-Disclosure Agreement (Tab A to Enclosure 2).
+Persons requiring access to a plan that contains SSI must submit a DHS Non- Disclosure Agreement (Tab A to Enclosure 2).
 Each plan containing SSI is required to be designated and marked as SSI in accordance with Reference (j).
-Paragraphs will be clearly marked to identify the security designation of information contained in each paragraph (SSI, FOUO, or U).
+Paragraphs will be clearly marked to identify the security designation of information contained in each paragraph (SSI, For Official Use Only [FOUO], or Unclassified [U]).
 SSI information may be redacted from the AMSP in accordance with Reference (k).
 However, a redacted plan must also be marked as such in accordance with Reference (k).
 The redacted AMSP may be shared with the port community consistent with access regulations applicable to its remaining content.
-Therefore, if a redacted AMSP contains information designated as For Official Use Only (FOUO), then applicable access requirements apply.
+Therefore, if a redacted AMSP contains information designated as FOUO then applicable access requirements apply.
 Additional guidance is provided in References (l) and (m). - f.
 Protected Critical Infrastructure Information (PCII).
-PCII, as defined in the Homeland Security Act (6 U.S.C. § 131(3) and § 212(3)), may be important or essential to planning the recovery of maritime Critical Infrastructure/Key Resource (CIKR).
+PCII, as defined in the Homeland Security Act (6 U.S.C. § 671(3) and § 212(3)), may be important or essential to planning the recovery of maritime Critical Infrastructure/Key Resources.
 Access to PCII will be limited to the purpose for which it was obtained and voluntarily provided by owners of such material.
-Access to, use of, and safeguarding PCII will be done in strict accordance with the requirements of 6 C.F.R.
-Part 29.
-PCII will not be included in the AMSP, and will be maintained and safeguarded separately. - g.
+Access to, use of, and safeguarding PCII will be done in strict accordance with the requirements of 6 CFR part 29.
+PCII will not be included in the AMSP and will be maintained and safeguarded separately. - g.
 AMSP content is derived from specific statutory and regulatory requirements and discretionary authority available to the Coast Guard.
 AMSPs should not be expanded to include emerging issues without the concurrence of the AMSP program manager in the Office of Port and Facility Compliance (CG-FAC) at Coast Guard Headquarters, in coordination with Coast Guard District and Area Commands.
-However, emerging initiatives often involve a level of detail or location-specific issues that are more appropriately addressed by COTPs/AMSCs through the development of job aids (e.g., quick response cards and templates for tactical operations), best practices/lessons learned (learned through exercises and training), etc. Such materials may be incorporated by reference in AMSPs where appropriate to AMS content requirements described in Enclosure (2).
+However, emerging initiatives often involve a level of detail or location-specific issues that are more appropriately addressed by COTPs/AMSCs through the development of job aids (e.g., quick response cards and templates for tactical operations), best practices/lessons learned (learned through exercises and training), etc. Such materials may be incorporated by reference in AMSPs where appropriate to

+AMS content requirements described in Enclosure (2).